anonymous-xl/eduner/Cohen_Kappa/README.md

 ## Sampling Dataset

-1. To check the quality of EduNER, we sampled a batch of sudataset and invited different raters to annotate it again.
+1. To check the quality of EduNER, we sampled a batch of sudataset from different raters.

 - samping dataset:
   - sentences: 672